Parks-Laboratory/locuszoom/README.md

 using conf/m2z.config file to change your configuration

 To run LocusZoom in remote server:
-(1) cd  to  examples
+1. cd  to  examples
    in Attie-VM  using adminstor account
    $ sudo su
    $ ---password
    $ cd /mnt/data/locuszoom/examples
-(2) conduct shell to setup path for tabix for LD calculation
+2. conduct shell to setup path for tabix for LD calculation export PATH=$PATH:/mnt/data/locuszoom/tabix-0.2.6
-      export PATH=$PATH:/mnt/data/locuszoom/tabix-0.2.6
-(3) upload gwas file to this folder this text file must have two columns,   MarkerName and P-value (column name should be exactly these two)
+3. upload gwas file to this folder this text file must have two columns,   MarkerName and P-value (column name should be exactly these two)
-(4) edit python file to perform locuszoom to calculate LD, using mouse_vcf.py to do it
+4. edit python file to perform locuszoom to calculate LD, using mouse_vcf.py to do it
    change   --refsnp  to your snp  and change --flank   to 200kb or 500kb as needed

-(5)  conduct  ./mouse_vcf.py to draw plots
+5. conduct  ./mouse_vcf.py to draw plots
    ./mouse_vcf.py

 To run LocusZoom in Parks's lab computer:

-(1) using VMware to login into Ubuntu system.
+1. using VMware to login into Ubuntu system.
-      username: parks  password:.....  (recommending using root access,
+      username: parks  password:.....  (highly recommending using root access) sudo su
-         sudo su
-(2) mount sda3 , in terminal: )
+2. mount sda3 , in terminal:
       /mount -t ext4 /dev/sda3  /mnt/sda3
-(3) go to sda3 and locuszoom
+3. go to sda3 and locuszoom
       cd /mnt/sda3/locuszoom
-(4) change path
+4. change path
    export PATH=$PATH:/mnt/sda3/locuszoom/tabix-0.2.6
-(5) go to example folder
+5. go to example folder
     cd example
-(6) upload gwas file to this example directory for your analysis this text file must have two columns,
+6. upload gwas file to this example directory for your analysis this text file must have two columns,
-      MarkerName and P-value (column name should be exactly these two, MarkerName and P-value can see example) (7) edit python file to perform locuszoom to calculate LD, using mouse_vcf.py
+      MarkerName and P-value (column name should be exactly these two, MarkerName and P-value can see example)
+7. edit python file to perform locuszoom to calculate LD, using mouse_vcf.py
-   change   --refsnp  to your snp  and change --flank   to 200kb or 500kb as needed (8) conduct  ./mouse_vcf.py to draw plots using following code ./mouse_vcf.py
+   change   --refsnp  to your snp  and change --flank   to 200kb or 500kb as needed
+8. conduct  ./mouse_vcf.py to draw plots using following code ./mouse_vcf.py

  warning: python2 is needed, python --version should come back to python 2